For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 - operate from a Victorian location

-Eligible applicant legal entity type:
+Eligible applicant legal entity types include:

 - an incorporated not-for-profit association